salistg/COMP2042_CW_Salma/README.md

 **Tests created:** 206\
 **Tests passed:** 206

+# How to import and run
+1. Download the zip file
+2. Unzip it to the desired location
+2. Open IntelliJ
+3. Select Open if the Welcome screen opens (Or File -> Open from the menu)
+4. Go to the directory where the ``Frogger`` folder is inside the unzipped folder (make sure the imported folder is the ``Frogger`` folder)
+5. Click Open

 **Key changes made for extension and maintenance:**

 **1)	Separated functionalities to promote single responsibility**\